Who (mis)translates the (mis)translators?

 - Romeo Stevens, “Dukkha: created vs discovered”

 Of course that doesn’t mean you can or should abandon words and ideas completely.
-Just don’t grasp them so quickly, or hold them so tightly.
-Don’t flee so fast from confusion.
+Just, maybe don’t grasp them so quickly or hold them so tightly.

 And when I say you're dreaming, I'm dreaming too.
 So if you were to 'agree' with these words as right, I would name that nothing more than a way of offering condolences for the demise of their strangeness.